 In each case, the risk of self-sabotage by established organizations is huge and the church is not exempt.

 What I see happening in Kodak and in some newspapers is something I also see among church leaders.

-Here’s are three ways church leaders end up sabotaging the future mission of the church.
+Here’s are three ways leaders end up sabotaging the future mission of their organizations.